 Dr. G’s Wheat-Free Blueberry Pancake

 Now, there are a couple of differences between this fluffy flapjack and the kind you’d find at IHOP.
-First off, I ditched that nasty wheat flour.
+First off, this recipe doesnt contain that nasty wheat flour.

 And, guess what – this pancake is so delectable, you won’t need to douse it in maple syrup.
 A good thing too, because all that does is turn your breakfast into a sugar-bomb.